-Currently, two on-line sessions of talks from practised speakers are offered each month and our general meeting is included in one of these which allows members to kept up to date with current u3a information (see Online Talks).
-However, when government restrictions permit, we hold our monthly Members General Meeting on the 2nd Monday morning in every month (10:00 to 12:00).
-(See the Welcome page for more details.)
+Now that all legal restrictions have been lifted we will resume our monthly general meetings.
+These meeting sessions include talks from practised speakers following the general meeting, which allows members to kept up to date with current u3a information.
+We hold our monthly Members General Meeting on the 2nd Monday morning in every month (10:00 to 12:00).
+(See the Monthly Meetings page for more details.)

 Potential Members can be sure of a warm welcome and can use the event as an opportunity to meet people and make new friends, find out more information on our groups, as well as being able to join our membership in person if they so choose.
 There is always a monthly speaker to be enjoyed at these events and coffee and teas are available.

 Membership to the u3a is open to anyone who is no longer in full time employment and our main source of members are those who, due to a change in their personal circumstances, suddenly find themselves with more time on their hands such as retirement/semi-retirement or other changes in their life.
 (Please see below for members reasons for joining).
 Queries about Membership can be directed to our .

 History of the u3a Nationwide

 The u3a movement is a non-religious and non-political organisation and is also a registered charity.
 Introduced to Great Britain in 1981, it can now be found in over 1,000 towns and cities in the UK, boasting over a quarter of a million members nationwide.
 Each branch of the u3a is self-funding and is independently run by the members for the members and so membership subscriptions and costs are kept as low as possible.
 Every u3a is a mutual aid organisation that is operationally independent but remains a member of the Third Age Trust, which requires adherence to the guiding principles of the u3a movement.
 The organisation is not defined by age or past experience, but instead by the experiences still to be explored for pleasure.